dashodanger/Doom-RPG-lite/README.md

 RPG-Lite - Current 2.x branch started by Ixcuazl

-RPG-Lite-DoomRLA - DoomRLA-compatible version based off of the 2.x branch
+RPG-Lite-DoomRLA - DoomRLA-compatible version based off of the 2.x branch started by Solid-Head

 RPG-Lite-Redux - Monkeybtm6's initial re-write of the Legacy branch